garrydzeng/cycle-page/README.md

 # Introduction

-Welcome use this driver!
-It help you manage browser history and receive `Location`.
+This driver help you manage browser history and receive `Location`.

 # Concepts